Top 10 Best Jobs for Women Over 50

 Administrative services managers coordinate and manage the supportive services of a company.
 They might supervise administrative personnel, monitor databases, set goals for the administrative department, and more.

 This is an ideal position for someone with management experience.
-There is no specific career path; managers simply need to be organized leaders with clear communication skills.
+There is no specific career path; managers need to be organized leaders with evident communication skills.
 This is a terrific job for a leader with lots of experience in the workforce.

 Salary and Job Outlook: According to the Bureau of Labor Statistics’ Job Outlook Handbook, administrative services managers earn an average salary of $94,020, and are seeing a projected job growth of 10 percent, which is faster than average.